snicolast/ComfyUI-Ovi/README.md

 - **GPU**: 16-24 GB (FP8 + offload) or >32 GB+ (BF16 without offload)
 - **CUDA stack**: PyTorch 2.4+, CUDA 12.x driver/runtime
+- **SageAttention**: compile and install the [SageAttention](https://github.com/woct0rdho/SageAttention/tree/2.2.0) backend before running these nodes.
+If Sage is not compiled and installed (both), the video output will consist only of noise.

 ---